-- All necessary documents and information has been received by the Environmental Health Unit
+- All necessary documents and information has been received by the Public & Environmental Health Unit

 - Building and Planning Departments have been contacted to verify permit requirements

-- The Application of Registration form is completed and submitted to Wyndham City
+- The Small Business Permits Application is completed and submitted to Wyndham City

 - Relevant Registration fee is paid in full

-Prior to making an application you need to obtain all relevant Planning and Building Permits.
-For more information regarding home business requirements, contact the Environmental Health Unit on 9742 0738.
+Prior to making an application, contact the Planning and Building departments to discuss any permits you may require.
+For more information regarding home business requirements, contact the Public & Environmental Health Unit on 9742 0738.

 Food Stalls and Mobile Vehicles

-You can use Streatrader to register your business or community group’s premises including:
+You can use FoodTrader to register your business or community group’s premises including: